Garden City, New York: 19th century

 Stewart's wife, Cornelia, founded the Cathedral Schools of St. Paul (for boys) and St. Mary (for girls), (Note: The principal of the school was Charlotte Titcomb, a member of the class of 1852 at Dedham High School) a Bishop's Residence and the Gothic Cathedral of the Incarnation, which is today the center of the Episcopal Diocese of Long Island, as well as the final resting place of Alexander Turney Stewart and Cornelia Stewart.
 This elaborate memorial was completed in 1885.
 Mrs. Stewart died the following year.
 In 2008, the Cathedral of the Incarnation underwent a multimillion-dollar renovation and rehabilitation project, which was completed in 2012.

-Voters selected Mineola (in the town of North Hempstead) to be the county seat for the new county of Nassau in November 1898 (before Mineola incorporated as a village in 1906 and set its boundaries), winning out over Hicksville and Hempstead.
-The Garden City Company (founded in 1893 by the heirs of Alexander Turney Stewart) donated 4 acre of land for the county buildings just south of the Mineola train station and the present-day Incorporated Village of Mineola, in the Town of Hempstead.
-The land and the buildings have a Mineola postal address but are within the present-day village of Garden City, which did not incorporate, or set its boundaries, until 1919.
-The early village did well due to its proximity to Hempstead, which was at that time the commercial center of Long Island.
-In time, thanks to the railroad and to automobiles, as well, Garden City's population increased.
+Voters selected Mineola (in the town of North Hempstead) as the county seat of the new county of Nassau in November 1898 (before Mineola incorporated as a village in 1906 and set its boundaries), winning out over Hicksville and Hempstead.
+The Garden City Company (founded in 1893 by Alexander Turney Stewart's heirs) donated 4 acre of land for the county buildings just south of the Mineola train station and the present-day Incorporated Village of Mineola, in the Town of Hempstead.
+The land and the buildings have a Mineola postal address but are within the present-day village of Garden City, which did not incorporate or set its boundaries until 1919.
+The early village did well due to its proximity to Hempstead, at the time Long Island's commercial center.
+In time, thanks to the railroad and automobiles, Garden City's population increased.

-In its early years, the press referred to Garden City as "Stewart's Folly" due to the lack of residents that Stewart had envisioned would populate his project.
+In its early years, the press called Garden City "Stewart's Folly" due to the lack of residents that Stewart had envisioned would populate his project.

 20th century

 In 1910, Doubleday, Page, and Co., one of the world's most important publishers, moved its operations to the east side of Franklin Avenue and had its own train station called Country Life Press added nearby.
-The Doubleday company purchased much of the land on the west side of Franklin Avenue, and built estate homes for many of its executives on Fourth Street.
+Doubleday purchased much of the land on the west side of Franklin Avenue, and built estate homes for many of its executives on Fourth Street.
 In 1916, company co-founder and Garden City resident Walter Hines Page was named Ambassador to Great Britain.

+In 1907, the Garden City Estates neighborhood – located to the immediate west of the original Garden City development – was established.